 It’s a foodie’s dream and even the kids will be impressed

 Get everyone ready to set out by 9AM because it’s going to be a long day ahead.
-I’m talking great food and amazing views, especially if you’re traveling between Dec to Jan.
+I’m talking great food and amazing views, especially if you’re travelling between Dec to Jan.

 Fishball so Thai you might not be able to stop at one bowl! – ร้านนายตี๋ ลูกชิ้นปลากราย 3 รส Nai Tee Fishball (1hr)